Cybotron (American band)

-Cybotron was an American electro music group formed in 1980 by Juan Atkins and Richard "3070" Davis in Detroit.
-Guitarist John "Jon 5" Housely joined soon afterward.
-Cybotron had a number of singles now considered classics of the electro genre, particularly "Clear" and the group's debut, "Alleys of Your Mind," as well as "Cosmic Cars" and "R-9".
+Cybotron is an American electro music group formed in 1980 by Juan Atkins and Richard "3070" Davis in Detroit.
+Cybotron had a number of singles now considered classics and style-defining works of the electro genre, particularly "Clear" and the group's debut, "Alleys of Your Mind", as well as "Cosmic Cars" and "R-9".
+"Techno City" is also considered an early Detroit techno track.

 Influences

-The group was inspired by midwestern funk, especially the music of George Clinton, along with German synthesizer pioneers, Kraftwerk, Japanese technopop pioneers, Yellow Magic Orchestra, English electropop, Italo disco and futurist literary influences such as Alvin Toffler's books Future Shock and The Third Wave.
-The name "Cybotron," is a portmanteau of cyborg and cyclotron.
+The group was inspired by midwestern funk, especially the music of electro funk pioneer George Clinton, along with German synthesizer band Kraftwerk, Japanese technopop pioneers Yellow Magic Orchestra, American electro music, English synthpop, Italo disco, and futurist literary influences such as Alvin Toffler's books Future Shock and The Third Wave.
+The name "Cybotron" is a portmanteau of cyborg and cyclotron.